Lateral Solid Phase Epitaxy of Yttrium Iron Garnet: Results and Discussion

 To confirm LSPE of YIG and to determine the crystallization velocities $v(T)$, we analyze our samples with electron back scatter diffraction (EBSD) for a sequence of annealing times.
 EBSD also allows us to exclude polycrystalline YIG on top of the \ch{SiO_x} mesa.
 A secondary electron (SE) image taken across the edge of the mesa is depicted in Fig.~\ref{Fig_2_lat}(a).
 On the right, crystalline YIG is on top of the YAG substrate as depicted in the schematics above the SE image.
 The lateral crystallization front moves from the right across the mesa's edge, which can be seen in the middle of the image, towards the left.
 The area of crystallized YIG on top of the \ch{SiO_x} mesa can be discerned as a change in gray level which we ascribe to the height and density change upon crystallization.

 To verify the formation of single crystalline YIG on YAG as well as across the mesa on \ch{SiO_x}, the SE image is superimposed with the results from the EBSD mapping (cp.
 Fig.~\ref{Fig_2_lat}(b)).
-The monochrome color confirms a single crystalline YIG crystallizing in the same out of plane direction as the substrate.
-This demonstrates, that we achieved lateral solid phase epitaxy of \SI{1}{\micro \meter} YIG over a \SI{18}{nm} high mesa.
+The monochrome color of the inverse pole figure from the out of plane direction confirms an epitaxial formation of single crystalline YIG initiated by the substrate.
+This demonstrates that we achieved lateral solid phase epitaxy of \SI{1}{\micro \meter} YIG over a \SI{18}{nm} high mesa.
 Furthermore, unlike in similar studies on Si and other oxides, \cite{ishiwara_lateral_1983, ishiwara_lateral_1986, chen_seeded_2019, taira_lateral_2014} we do not find any polycrystalline YIG seeds on \ch{SiO_{x}} after \SI{96}{h} at \SI{600}{\degreeCelsius}.

 To further investigate the single crystalline nature of the laterally crystallized YIG, transmission electron microscopy (TEM) was performed.
 Fig.~\ref{Fig_2_lat}(c) depicts a side view of the mesa structure as illustrated schematically in Fig.~\ref{Fig_1_lat}(f) and Fig.~\ref{Fig_2_lat}(a + b).
 The TEM images show a sharp edge of the deposited \ch{SiO_x} and a rounder YIG edge on top (Fig.~\ref{Fig_2_lat}(c)).
+On top of the YIG a conducting layer consisting of Au/Pd/Pt was utilized, which prevents an amorphization of the otherwise isolating sample by the ion beam due to charging effects.
 The TEM image supports the results of the SEM investigation, in that the YIG layer crystallizes epitaxially from the substrate and also laterally on top of the \ch{SiO_x} layer.
 However, close to the \ch{SiO_x} edge in Fig.~\ref{Fig_2_lat}(c), some imperfections in the single crystal can be resolved in the TEM image.
-Additionally, a rotation of the crystal is visible, which results in a slightly tilted crystal on top of the \ch{SiO_x} as the tilted YIG crystallizing from the bottom acts as the new seed for the lateral crystallization.
-This rotation is most clearly visible in samples where the $[111]$ direction is parallel to the surface normal and takes place exclusively in the planes perpendicular to the $[1\overline{1}0]$ direction.
+Additionally, a rotation of the crystal is visible.
+A tilted YIG crystallizing from the bottom acts as the new seed for the lateral crystallization and therefore causes the YIG crystal on top of the \ch{SiO_x} to be slightly rotated with respect to the substrate.
+As this rotation takes place over an extended distance, it is not prevalent in Fig.\ref{Fig_2_lat}(c).
+To visualize the rotation we include the fast Fourier transforms (FFT) obtained from two TEM images: one near the mesa edge (cp.
+Fig.~\ref{Fig_2_lat}(d)) and one at the end of the crystallization front (cp.
+Fig.~\ref{Fig_2_lat}(e)).
+In the FFTs, a clear rotation of the YIG peaks is observed.
+This rotation is visible in samples where the surface normal is parallel to the $[111]$ direction, but not in samples with the surface normal direction parallel to $[100]$.
+Additionally, the rotation takes place exclusively in planes perpendicular to the $[1\overline{1}0]$ direction of YIG.

 The distance up to which the YIG crystallizes laterally on top of the \ch{SiO_x} can be extracted from both techniques, TEM and SEM.
 As the SEM allows for a fast measurement of the crystallization front, the lateral crystallization data is extracted from the SE images and EBSD data.